Opened 18 years ago

 Change History (6)

-• Summary changed from Revision number not stored in sww when using IDLE to get_revision_number doesn't get revision # if executed with IDLE or emacs
+Summary: Revision number not stored in sww when using IDLEget_revision_number doesn't get revision # if executed with IDLE or emacs

 A recent run on the tornado cluster also had "None" as revision number.
 Do we have a test?
 Could we perhaps throw a warning if this is the case?